drozzy/reinforce/README.md

 My implementation of REINFORCE RL algorithm from ground up.

-To see how to implement this in an tianshou RL framework see https://github.com/drozzy/reinforce_tianshou
+To see how to implement this in [tianshou](https://github.com/thu-ml/tianshou) RL framework see https://github.com/drozzy/reinforce_tianshou

 ## Install